The International Security and

 • To secure a place, the programme fee must be paid in full within 2 weeks of notification of acceptance.

-Once an applicant is admitted the applicant will receive a registration form.
-Receipt of the completed registration form and the programme fee secures a place on the ISI-Pro Programme 2025.
+Once an applicant is admitted they will receive a registration form completion of which, together with the programme fee, will secure a place on the ISI Pro Programme 2026.

 Cancellation Fees